hypi-universe/docs-legacy/content/references/11-serverless-functions.md

 ## Overview

 Serverless technology are a means of adding custom behaviour without having to worry too much about infrastructure, deployment or maintenance.
+Hypi supports both of OpenFaaS and OpenWhisk serverless functions.

+## Outline
+* OpenFaaS Serverless Functions
+* OpenWhisk Serverless Functions

+### OpenFaaS Serverless Functions
 ### How to setup and use a serverless?
 * Create an App
 * Get App ID